steven-reed122/Server-Client-Chat-program/readme.txt

 It must be the first and only word you send in a message for this to work

 3) program will crash if you connect more than 100 clients.
 This is an arbitrary number.
-To change this, go to main in server.c file an change #define MAX_CLIENTS line to any num
+To change this, go to server.c file and change #define MAX_CLIENTS line to any number.
+Be careful not to overload your computer as each client causes a noticable amount of lag.

-4) spaces are not valid password characters
+4) Spaces are not valid password characters

 5) If a file exists in the username_file_directory, the name of that file is considered to be an existing username.